Close-up of many shea nuts

 Scientific name: Butyrospermum parkii G.DON.

-Family: Sapotaceae (sapote family)
+Family: Sapotaceae (Sapote family)

 Origin: Tropical Africa

-Growing areas: West and Central Africa
+Growing regions: West and Central Africa

 Parts of the plant used: Fats and oils from the nuts

-Historical and popular use
+Historical and traditional uses

-Today's use
+Current use

 Did you know?